candycode/loco/README.md

 * QObject signals to JavaScript functions
 * QObject signals to QObject slots

-Pass QObject pointers to QObject methods.
+Pass QObject pointers to QObject methods from JavaScript.

 Load QObjects from binary plugins.

 Distribute applications as a standalone executable with all the resources stored in the executable itself.

+Use standard Web tools to develp desktop applications.

 ### GUI